graphprotocol/query-examples/examples/nextjs-pages-router/README.md

-# The Graph Query Examples | NextJS App Router
+# The Graph Query Examples | NextJS Pages Router

-Demos how to query the [Graph Network Arbitrum Subgraph](https://thegraph.com/explorer/subgraphs/DZz4kDTdmzWLWsV373w2bSmoar3umKKH9y82SUKr5qmp?view=Playground&chain=arbitrum-one) published to The Graph Network using an API Key obtained on [The Graph Studio](https://thegraph.com/studio) in a `NextJS` application using the nextjs app router.
+Demos how to query the [Graph Network Arbitrum Subgraph](https://thegraph.com/explorer/subgraphs/DZz4kDTdmzWLWsV373w2bSmoar3umKKH9y82SUKr5qmp?view=Playground&chain=arbitrum-one) published to The Graph Network using an API Key obtained on [The Graph Studio](https://thegraph.com/studio) in a `NextJS` application using the nextjs pages router.

 A key component to this example is that queries to the Subgraph are _routed through the nextjs api._
 This helps with a specific use-case of helping to secure your API Key; either through the client-side JavaScript shipped to the browser, or through network requests.
 This is a good way to build a dapp that queries a Subgraph that secures your API Key to prevent leaks.